KawasakiCode/MNIST-Neural-Network/README.md

 * **Spacial Invariance:** Learned how Parameter Sharing (using the same $3 \times 3$ filter weights across the whole image) allows the model to recognize a digit regardless of its position.
 * **Hardware & Memory Management:** Discovered that software performance is heavily dictated by memory leaks, garbage collection, and how efficiently data is batched to the GPU.

-## Roadmap: Step 6 (The Next Evolution)
+## Roadmap: Step 7 (The Next Evolution)
 The current CNN has proven the power of feature extraction, but it can be optimized further to push toward the 99% accuracy threshold.

-# Next Step: Implement Max Pooling and Data Augmentation.
+# Next Step: Implement Max Pooling and Dropout Regularization.
 Instead of passing every single convolution pixel forward, the next evolution will add pooling layers to shrink the spatial dimensions, making the network even more resilient to shifted or distorted digits.
-Introducing data augmentation (slightly rotating or shifting training images) will artificially expand the dataset and prevent overfitting.
+Introducing dropout regularization.
+Artifically turn off a random % of the neurons of the network to force some "lazy" neurons to wake up and work.